Meet our Team

 Andrew Molson is chairman of AVENIR GLOBAL, an organization that he first joined as a consultant, in 1997.
 With headquarters in Montreal, AVENIR GLOBAL is a network uniting eight strategic communications firms across Canada, the U.S., Europe and the Middle East, including NATIONAL Public Relations, AXON, Madano, SHIFT Communications, Padilla, Cherry, Hanover and Time & Space.

-Andrew also serves on several boards of directors, including Molson Coors Beverage Company, Groupe Deschênes, Dundee Corporation, Theratechnologies and the CH Group, owner of evenko and the Montreal Canadiens, proud winner of 24 Stanley Cups.
+Andrew also serves on several boards of directors, including Molson Coors Beverage Company, Groupe Deschênes, Dundee Corporation, Simons and the CH Group, owner of evenko and the Montreal Canadiens.

-He became a member of the Quebec Bar in 1995 after studying law at Laval University in Quebec City.
+Andrew obtained his law degree at Laval University.
 He also holds a bachelor of arts degree from Princeton University and a masters of science in corporate governance and ethics from University of London (Birkbeck College).

 Andrew participates on several non-profit boards, including the Institute for Governance of Private and Public Organizations, the evenko foundation for emerging talent, Business / Arts, the Québec Blue Cross and the Molson Foundation, a family foundation dedicated to the betterment of Canadian society.